-If you’re new to the behind the scenes world of website applications, there’s going to be a lot of technical jargon that is new to you.
+If you’re new to the behind-the-scenes world of website applications, there’s going to be a lot of technical jargon that is new to you.
 One such phrase that you’re sure to start hearing a lot is search engine optimization, better known as SEO.
-The whole goal of SEO is to make the online presence of your business stronger, and therefore provide more prominent business leads.
+SEO’s whole goal is to make your business’s online presence stronger and therefore provide more prominent business leads.
 This process will become a crucial step in developing your website for the best results.

 This all makes it sound like you can never have too much SEO for your website, but don’t get comfortable with that idea.
 All things in moderation, as they say.
-It is absolutely possible and even dangerous to have too much SEO, or as it’s more commonly referred to ─ keyword stuffing.
+It is absolutely possible and even dangerous to have too much SEO, more commonly referred to as keyword stuffing.
 The act of loading a website full of keywords, either through meta tags or written content such as blog posts.
-This practice can be downright harmful to your website because it causes the site to be penalized by search engines such as google ─ who have warned webmasters that keyword stuffing will lower a pages rank or get it removed altogether.
+This practice can be downright harmful to your website because it causes the site to be penalized by search engines such as google ─ who have warned webmasters that keyword stuffing will lower a page’s rank or get it removed altogether.